How the South Tyneside community played a part in rescuing valuable facilities across the borough

 It takes place at Bilton Hall Community Association, which was safeguarded from closure thanks to the local community stepping in to take over its management from South Tyneside Council.

-Council leader Iain Malcolm, said: “Research has shown that South Tyneside is one of the hardest-hit areas as a result of Government cuts.
+Council leader Iain Malcolm, said: “Research has shown that South Tyneside is one of the hardest-hit areas as a result of national government cuts.

 Boxing club leader Martyn Devlin, has been involved with the club for more than 30 years.
 In that time, thousands of young people have come through the doors.